Skip to content

 File System Tables🔗

-An atomic swap can be implemented using atomic rename in file systems that support it, like HDFS or most local file systems [1].
+An atomic swap can be implemented using atomic rename in file systems that support it, like HDFS [1].

 Each version of table metadata is stored in a metadata folder under the table’s base location using a file naming scheme that includes a version number, V: v<V>.metadata.json.
 To commit a new metadata version, V+1, the writer performs the following steps: